 The Pay Doesn't Seem to Be Commensurate With the Expectations

 Pay is, not surprisingly, a huge motivator in officer attrition.
 Generally speaking, law enforcement salaries are – on their face – respectable, especially when you consider that the job often does not require a college education.

-The Department and the Public Don’t Appreciate the Job Officers Do
+Feeling the Department and Public Don’t Appreciate the Job Officers Do

 Many officers end up leaving because they feel that the job they do goes largely unappreciated, or at least under appreciated.
-In a survey I conducted to learn why officers considered leaving their departments, I discovered that the vast majority of them realized their job was very important, but that they didn’t feel that their superiors understood or recognized the important work they did.
+Many officers realize their jobs are very important but don't feel that their superiors understand or recognize the important work they do.

 Robust and meaningful employee recognition programs can combat some of this.
 The key word is meaningful.
 Any employee recognition should have value.
 A gift card, a trinket, whatever it is, any reward should be well thought out and take into account the likes and desires of the officers, or it will fall flat.

 Law enforcement leaders who get out from behind the desk from time to time and work alongside their members, too, can demonstrate that the “brass” still knows what it’s like to do the job.
 A well established and meaningful wellness plan, too, can go a long way toward demonstrating that your department cares for its officers.

 Caring Is Key

 The biggest step departments can take in reducing the attrition of their officers is to demonstrate that they recognize the important job they do.
 Police officers want to know that the sacrifices they make matter, and they need to be shown from time to time that the people above them know they matter, too.